tobeybill/TISATAFL/README.md

     - get code for S&P 500 tickers and GVKEY
     - make space seperated data
     - add in sector
+  - Alex
+    - get BOD comp data (ask rha if this is in the existing data)
   - aquire
-    - how did we get the data
+    - how did we get the data (write up)
   - clean
+    - clean data (coding)
-    - summarize how the data is cleaned
+    - summarize how the data is cleaned (write up)
-    - summarize what issues were found
+    - summarize what issues were found (write up and code)
   - EDA and document
-    - include graphics
+    - include graphics (write up and code)

 **psuedo code for data file**